 Child Welfare Reform: Improve Community-Based Care

-Florida’s child welfare system is charged with the safety and protection of the state’s most vulnerable children.
-Yet, with each high profile tragedy and system crisis, the child welfare systems swings widely between placing the safety of child as paramount or preserving families at all costs.
+Florida’s child welfare system is charged with the difficult task of keeping the state’s most vulnerable children safe and protected.
+Unfortunately, with each high profile tragedy and crisis, the state’s child welfare system swings widely between placing the safety of children as paramount or preserving families at all costs.
 This pendulum swing is made more difficult with a system that is both private and public, local and statewide.
+The result is a system that struggles to find balance and a firm foundation, leading to systemic confusion and problems.

 CBC Boards Should Reflect the People They Serve